Posted on Oct 21, 2025

 George Orwell

-Line and copy editing can be iterative processes that take several rounds.
+Line editing can be iterative processes that take several rounds.
 Using software like ProWritingAid can help you make needed edits to your work in a timely and cost-effective way.
 Editing software can find errors and improvements you might have missed by yourself.

 ProWritingAid searches out elements such as repetitiveness, vague wording, sentence-length variation, over-dependence on adverbs, passive voice, over-complicated sentence constructions, and so much more.